 Stock incentive plans

 On September 27, 2017, the Company granted 515,000 options to employees and directors.
 The fair values of the Company’s options were estimated at the dates of grant using a Black-Scholes option pricing model with the following weighted average assumptions:

 Expected term: The Company’s expected term is based on the period the options are expected to remain outstanding.
 The Company estimated this amount utilizing the “Simplified Method” in that the Company does not have sufficient historical experience to provide a reasonable basis to estimate an expected term.

 Risk-free interest rate: The Company uses the risk-free interest rate of a U.S. Treasury Note with a similar term on the date of the grant.

-Volatility: The Company calculates the expected volatility of the stock price using the historical volatilities of the Company’s common stock traded on the Nasdaq Capital Market.
+Volatility: The Company calculates the expected volatility of the stock price was estimated using the historical volatilities of the Company’s common stock traded on the NASDAQ exchange.